 Your homeowners insurance will cover the damage if a tree falls on your roof or the house floods, but what if the air conditioner goes on the fritz in the middle of a heat wave or the washing machine breaks during the spin cycle?
 A home warranty can cover the price tag, but is it worth it and what will it cost?

 Home warranties were not meant to replace homeowners insurance.
 The optional coverage was designed to cover home systems such as plumbing and electrical systems, heating and cooling systems, and home appliances such as the refrigerator, stove, washer and dryer, which are excluded by traditional homeowners insurance policies.

-These warranties are generally purchased during a real estate transaction — and can help to seal the deal.
+These warranties are generally purchased during the home buying process— and can help to seal the deal.
 Sellers often offer warranties to make their listings more attractive and to give buyers peace of mind.
 But what if you’re a buyer who wants to protect against unexpected expenses?
 Especially if your new home has older systems or appliances.
 Basic home warranty coverage can cost between $300 and $600 per year.
 Is it worth it?

 Here are six questions to ask yourself before handing over your credit card.

 1. Do I need a home warranty?

 On new construction, most builders offer warranties that also cover new appliances.
 You may also get extended warranties on appliances and other in-home systems that are purchased with your credit card.
 In these cases, a separate warranty might be unnecessary.
 Consider home warranty options for older homes where systems and appliances are more likely to break.

 2. What does a home warranty cover?

 Different companies will offer different coverage but, in general, they cover appliances, heating, cooling, plumbing and electrical systems, including electrical panels, wiring, furnaces and air-conditioning units.
 Claims can be denied if problems are considered pre-existing, caused by incorrect installation or are the result of poor maintenance.
 Understanding what a warranty covers can help avoid surprise claim rejections.
 A home warranty may be worth it if you have a fair understanding of your home’s appliances and their conditions.

 3. How much do home warranties cost?